static-web-server/static-web-server/docs/content/features/cache-control-headers.md

 A `max-age` of *one day* duration is used by default.

 !!! info "Note"
-    One day `max-age` for example includes `html` and other file types.
+    One-day `max-age` for example includes `html` and other file types.

 ### One hour